Guide to the Different Types of Sage Plants

 Greek Sage

 Believe it or not, this sage variety is the most common form of dried sage that you’ll find in your grocery store.
 If you’ve ever wondered why dried sage tastes SO different from garden sage, the mystery is now solved!
+It gets to be fairly large, so grow it where it has some “elbow” room.

 - Scientific Name: Salvia fruticosa